 - Hard & complex assembly processes can be consolidated into one process

 - Fast Tooling supports the majority of materials

 - The mold can produce a large number of products without wearing out

 - The Fast Tooling cost & time is much shorter

 The Rapid Tooling Process

 Rapid Tooling process is the consequence of consolidating the rapid prototyping techniques with traditional tooling practices to convey a mold rapidly or parts of a functional model from CAD data in less time and lower cost similar to standard tooling machining methods.
 Rapid Tooling either uses a Rapid Prototyping model as an example or the procedure authentically to manufacture a device for a limited volume of models.
 Expensive tooling costs can be well justified just when the production quantity is massive.
 Typically, the way to produce Tooling rapidly and more economically, especially for small quantity manufacturing becomes an important question.
-Furthermore, in the product development cycle, requires always some intermediate tooling to produce a small number of prototypes or functional test, samples for marketing, evaluation purpose, or production process design.
+Furthermore, the product development cycle requires always some intermediate tooling to produce a small number of prototypes or functional tests, samples for marketing, evaluation purpose, or production process design.
 Rapid Tooling becomes more and more crucial to nowadays manufacturing industry.